Itsfoss0/alx-low_level_programming/0x09-static_libraries/README.md

 > Libraries

 ## Intro
-In this session, we will expore c libraries
+In this session, we will expore  static libraries in C

 1. [What is a C library and what is it good for?](https://docencia.ac.upc.edu/FIB/USO/Bibliografia/unix-c-libraries.html)
 2. [Building and using a static lib](https://docencia.ac.upc.edu/FIB/USO/Bibliografia/unix-c-libraries.html)